jeremygonsalves/price-predictor-stocks/README.md

 - Adjust `batch_size` based on your system's memory
 - Reduce `training_epochs` for quicker testing
 - Disable sentiment analysis if not needed
+- Adjust ensemble weights in config.json for optimal performance

 ## Disclaimer